Hammadus/Textify/README.md

 ## Usage

-- This is intended for educational purposes, and does not offer a way passed paywalls
+- This does not offer a way passed paywalls.
+Consider supporting sites too.

 - Inspect element on the news article.

 - Open the console tab and paste the javascript for that website, hit enter.

-- File will get downloaded as article.txt to downloads directory.
+- File will get downloaded as "{The Title}".txt to downloads directory.

 - Save on inc, and remove unnecessary page elements when printing/saving